-Definition: The World Bank is not a bank in the conventional sense of the word.
-Instead, it consists of two development institutions.
+The World Bank is not a bank in the conventional sense of the word.
+Instead, it consists of two organizations.
 One is the International Bank for Reconstruction and Development, which provides loans, credit, and grants.
 The second is the International Development Association, which provides low- or no-interest loans and grants to low-income countries.

-Purpose and Function
+World Bank Purpose and Function

-The World Bank provides low-interest loans, interest-free credit and grants.
-It focuses on improving education, health and infrastructure.
-It also uses funds to modernize a country's financial sector, agriculture and natural resources management.
+The World Bank provides low-interest loans, interest-free credit, and grants.
+It focuses on improving education, health, and infrastructure.
+It also uses funds to modernize a country's financial sector, agriculture, and natural resources management.

 The Bank's stated purpose is to "bridge the economic divide between poor and rich countries."
 It does this by turning "rich country resources into poor country growth."
 It has a long-term vision to "achieve sustainable poverty reduction."